-- A Wellness Committee will be established comprised of the Principal or designee, at least one health/physical education teacher, a school nurse, a parent, a student, and at least one food service staff member - The Principal or designee will coordinate information being disseminated to students and parents promoting the school lunch program, nutrition, and nutrition education. - The school will celebrate a School Wellness Week, where schools will have special activities throughout the week to promote nutrition and physical activity.
-These special activities will be planned and coordinated by each school's Wellness Committee. - The Principal will encourage fund-raising activities that promote physical activity such as walk-a-thons, teacher-student activity competitions, family activity nights, and school dances.
+- A Wellness Committee will be established comprised of the Principal or designee, at least one health/physical education teacher, a school nurse, a parent, a student, and at least one food service staff member. - The Principal or designee will coordinate information being disseminated to students and parents promoting the school lunch program, nutrition, and nutrition education. - The school will celebrate a School Wellness Week, where schools will have special activities throughout the week to promote nutrition and physical activity.
+These special activities will be planned and coordinated by each school's Wellness Committee. - The Principal will encourage fund-raising activities that promote physical activity such as walk-a-thons, teacher-student activity competitions, family activity nights, and school dances. - Students will have opportunities to participate in after school programming that meet nutritional standards and incorporates physical activities.